Health Care Bill Sharing

 Mental healthcare now has parity in health insurance policies to medical care.
 Let me give you an example of what this means.
 If you break your leg, then you need medical care.
 You go to the ER and get the leg set in a cast.
 Your insurance then pays part or all of the bill.
 Let’s now say that you lose a loved one, or a job, or struggle with depression.

 Now you need mental healthcare.
 You go see a counselor, social worker, or psychologist and you get the care you need.
 Again, your health insurance pays all or part of the bill.
 For both mental healthcare and preventive care there are exceptions.
 Some bill sharing organizations will share those things, some will not.
-The ones that do have higher membership fees.
-The ones that don’t have lower membership fees.

 Most Medical Bill Sharing memberships are faith based and do not share bills related to mental healthcare.
 Whether this is because of a fear of a psychologist using “humanistic” approaches or something else I don’t know.

 Once again though, this dynamic will lower membership fees for the organization as compared to health insurance.